-What is Arthroscopy Surgery
+What is Arthroscopy Surgery: Procedure, Conditions, and Recovery

-Arthroscopy is a surgical procedure that doctors use to examine, diagnose and treat problems that are related to the joints.
+Arthroscopy is a surgical procedure that doctors use to examine, diagnose, and treat problems that are related to the joints.
 You can have an arthroscopy on any joint.
 Most often, it’s done on the knee, shoulder, elbow, ankle, hip, or wrist.

 Arthroscopy Surgery is a minimally invasive surgery.
 Surgeons use special equipment to look inside the joint to diagnose and correct injured tissue.
 The process is done through small incisions and so causes minimum discomfort and thus leading to quick healing.

-How is Arthroscopy Surgery done?
+How is Arthroscopy Surgery Done?

-You will be given general anesthesia or a spinal one depending on where the surgery is to take place.
+You will be given general anesthesia or a spinal one, depending on where the surgery is to take place.

 The surgeon will make a buttonhole sized incision and insert a pencil-thin arthroscope through it.
 The arthroscope will contain a camera lens and a light enabling the surgeon to visualize the inside of the joint on a screen.
 The problem is visually diagnosed and if required surgically corrected.
 Once completed the instruments will be removed and the wound will be closed with stitches or special tape.

-Why would you need an Arthroscopy Surgery?
+Why Would You Need an Arthroscopy Surgery?

 Arthroscopy surgery is done to treat joint injuries and diseases that cause inflammation or damage to joints.
 Knee arthroscopy surgery is the most common procedure.
 It is also used to treat shoulder, elbow, ankle, hip and wrist problems.
 It is a common procedure done by ortho doctors to treat sports injuries and traumatic accidents.